AgoraIO-Solutions/agora-gstreamer-lite/README.md

 ## Run and test
-You must always run the following export before using any of these plugins
+1. You must always run the following export before using any of these plugins

    export GST_PLUGIN_PATH=/usr/local/lib/x86_64-linux-gnu/lite/gstreamer-1.0

+2. Add a license file license_value.txt under git repo root agora-gstreamer-lite dir and fill in the license for this device

  ## agoraioudp